camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 ## Before You Start

-Before you begin with the self-managed single JAR setup, please consider the complexity and operational overhead involved.
-Self-managing your deployment requires a good understanding of infrastructure, networking, and application management.
-If you are looking for a simpler and more managed solution, you might want to explore [our SaaS offerings](https://camunda.com/platform/) first.
-SaaS can significantly reduce the burden of maintenance and allow you to focus more on your core business needs.
+Before starting with the self-managed single JAR setup, consider evaluating your deployment platform options (Kubernetes / Docker) based on your familiarity with these platforms.
+Self-managing your deployment requires a solid understanding of infrastructure, networking, and application management.
+If you prefer a simpler and more managed solution, you may want to explore [our SaaS offerings](https://camunda.com/platform/).
+SaaS can significantly reduce maintenance efforts, allowing you to focus on your core business needs.

 ## Limitations